marmelab/react-admin/docs/Fields.md

 ## `<AddressField>`

 Displays an address location as a clickable link.
-On a mobile phone, it will open the map application (plan for IOS, google maps, waze or whatever for Android), center on the location.
+On a mobile phone, it will open the map application (plan for IOS, google maps, waze or whatever for Android), centered on the location.
 On Desktop it will open a google maps link in a new tab (plan for Mac OS users).
 ```jsx
 import { AddressField } from 'admin-on-rest'